Muungano & History documentation team

 How did you first get involved in Muungano?

 My names are Eva Moira Muchiri.
 I come from Mathare, eastern region.
 Mathare Kosovo.
 I'm a young mother, a documenter, a data collector.
-And also a trainer.
+And also a trainer – a teacher: at home I can give tuition to any child, and I also teach students about computer skills.

 How has it been, documenting the history of Muungano?